betable/betable-oauth-php-sdk/README.md

 If you call `token` at an inappropriate time, it will return `false`.
 This can be useful in detecting where the player is in the OAuth protocol.

 Again, `$state` is optional but recommended.
-Provide the samea string you provided to `authorize` above.
+Provide the same string you provided to `authorize` above.
 If `$state` is provided and doesn't match the `state` parameter in the redirect URL, an error will be logged and no access token will be returned.

 **Configure the [Betable Browser SDK](https://github.com/betable/betable-browser-sdk)**: